Home

 Ptransformed.z = P.x * 0 + P.y * 0 + P.z * 1 = P.z

-The Scaling Matrix
+Exploring the Scaling Matrix

 $$ \begin{bmatrix} \color{red}{S_X} & 0 & 0 \\ 0 & \color{red}{S_Y} & 0 \\ 0 & 0 & \color{red}{S_Z} \end{bmatrix} $$

-// multiplying P by the scaling matrix
+// Applying the scaling matrix to P

 Ptransformed.x = P.x * Sx + P.y * 0 + P.z * 0 = P.x * Sx